40-year-old stabbing suspect from Hamden arrested, victim in stable condition

 Officers say they identified a suspect and arrested 40-year old Edward Dingle of Hamden.
 During the investigation, police learned the incident began as the victim, who was walking near his home, walked past Dingle.

 A verbal dispute between the two men escalated into a physical fight and Dingle stabbed the victim multiple times.
-Dingle then fled on foot on Stevens Street.
+Police say Dingle also punched a person who tried to break up the dispute between himself and the victim.
+He then fled on foot on Stevens Street.

+Thursday morning, officers transferred Dingle to an arraignment hearing.
+He is being held on a $100,000 bail and is charged with the following assault, carrying a dangerous weapon and breach of peace.

 Detectives are asking witnesses and anyone with a security camera video of the area to contact the New Haven Police Department at 203-946-6304.